Reporting Gambling Winnings (and Losses) on Tax Returns

 Gambling winnings are income, the same as money you make from your job or from renting out half of your two-family house.
 Gambling winnings are just as much income as other somewhat "speculative" earnings you may have, such as commissions on sales (since that's not guaranteed but depends on making the sales) or a holiday bonus (which depends on whether and how much your employer wants to give you).
 As such, it is taxable as any other income.

 Income: The IRS has made this very plain: in their online advice under "Tax Topics: Topic 419, Gambling Income and Loses", the IRS said in no uncertain words that " Gambling winnings are fully taxable and you must report the income on your tax return."
-(The IRS also provides an interactive online 10-minute interview for gamblers; the online assistant takes you through a series of questions and provides responses that leads you to answers in claiming your gambling winnings (and deduct your losses).
+(The IRS also provides an interactive online 10-minute interview for gamblers; the online assistant takes you through a series of questions and provides answers in claiming winnings (and deducting losses).

 If you are a full-fledged, professional gambler who depends on gambling winnings as a livelihood to pay bills and put bread on the table, you report winnings (and expenses, such as meals, lodging, transportation, food) on Schedule C, Form 1040.
 The IRS more than likely will ask you to prove that gambling is your full-time, actual occupation, under a 1987 US Supreme Court decision establishing the professional gambler standard.